awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

         /* Snapshot status: "completed", "pending", "error" */
         static String SnapshotStatus = "completed";

-        /* AWS Region where your gateway is activated */ static String AwsRegion = "ap-southeast-2";
+        /* Region where your gateway is activated */ static String AwsRegion = "ap-southeast-2";

         /* Minimum age of snapshots before they are deleted (retention policy) */